 - Endometrial cancer

 Complications are rare.
 But no procedure is completely free of risk.
-If you are planning to have a D&C, your doctor will review a list of possible complications, such as:
+If you are planning to have a D&C, your doctor will review a list of possible problems, such as:

 - Complications related to anesthesia